chandong83/ros_aws_polly_python/README.md

 amazon polly TTS for ROS

-It currently supports Only Korean and English.
+It currently supports Only Korean('eoyeon') and English('Joanna').
+The language is automatically detected.

 ## requirement
 <pre><code>